F5Networks/f5-openstack-lbaasv1/docs/f5-oslbaasv1-readme.rst

 Global routed mode provides a simplified mode of operation for BIG-IP devices deployed only as edge-routed devices  -- meaning they are directly connected to provider networks only.

 .. figure:: ./media/global_routed_mode_topology.png
-   :alt: Figure 1.
-Global Routed Mode Topology
+   :alt: Global Routed Mode Topology

 Figure 1.
 Global Routed Mode Topology

 Because all routing is pre-provisioned on networking devices, global routed mode's requirements for networking orchestration in Neutron are